Sabrinas Organizing

 It shows fine motor skills.
 This game helps kids look at things more closely and, therefore, determine different ways to do tasks by determining similarities and differences.

-Where to buy it?
-Here are four types of pick-up stick games from Amazon (affiliate):
+Where can I buy it?
+Here are four types of pick-up stick games from Amazon (affiliate) (affiliate):

 Hedbanz game

-It shows how to do analytical thinking and approach topics.
-Having to describe the card above, the person's head will help them find similarities in different objects.
+It shows how to think analytically and approach topics.
+When describing the card above, the person's head will help them find similarities in different objects.
 They can define an object by saying, "This object is in a kitchen to help you make dinner."

-Benefits for organizing: When they look at the image and describe it to the other kids, they have to group items in their minds.
-What do pieces look like in this item?
+Benefits for organizing: When they look at the image and describe it to the other kids, they have to group items mentally.
+What do the pieces in this item look like?
 What items do the same thing as this one?
-Without saying what the object is.
-This step helps them figure out other similarities this object has with different things without telling the other object's name.
+Without saying what the object is, this step helps them figure out other similarities this object has with different things without telling the other objects' names.

-Where to buy it?
-Here are Hedbaz game options from Amazon (affiliate):
+Where can I buy it?
+Here are Hedbaz game options from Amazon (affiliate) (affiliate):

 Mousetrap game